 Answer these nursing interview questions truthfully and transparently.
 Be open and honest.
 Talk about the most challenging aspects of nursing.
 If you’re leaving your current position because of salary, say it.
 If you want more leadership opportunities, express your aspirations and goals.
 Be sure to share your passion for nursing, your enthusiasm to help patients, and your eagerness to excel at the career you’ve worked so hard for.

-If you’re a nurse looking to expand your career opportunities, consider Aspen University’s online RN to BSN, MSN, and DNP programs to help you advance your nursing career.
+If you’re a nurse looking to advance your career, consider Aspen University’s online RN to BSN, MSN, and DNP programs.
 And if you’re looking to become a registered nurse, check out the BSN Pre-Licensure program.

 Portia Wofford is an award-winning nurse, writer, and digital marketer.
 After dedicating her nursing career to creating content and solutions for employers that affected patient outcomes, these days, Portia empowers health practices to increase growth opportunities and become the number one providers in their communities through engaging content that connects and converts.
 Follow her on Instagram and Twitter for her latest.